hyperskill/ilt-reports-generator/README.md

 - Ensure files are valid CSV format
 - Check that required columns exist
 - File size should be reasonable (< 10MB recommended)
+- Comments (lines starting with #) are automatically filtered

 ### Processing fails
-- Verify all required files are uploaded
+- Verify all required files are uploaded (grade_book, learners, submissions)
 - Check CSV format and column names
 - Look at browser console for detailed errors
+- Ensure submissions.csv has valid timestamps

 ### Charts not showing
-- Ensure submissions.csv has timestamp column for dynamic mode
+- Ensure submissions.csv has timestamp column
 - Check that data was successfully processed
 - Try refreshing the page